-In her 16 years as head softball coach, Emily Russell has proven to be a winner, just like she was as a record-setting pitcher for the Lee University Lady Flames thirteen seasons ago.
+Coach Russell enters her 21st year as head coach.
+Her tenure ranks first on the Lee athletic coaching staff.
+She has proven to be a winner, just like she was as a record-setting pitcher for the Lee University Lady Flames 24 seasons ago.
+She holds a Bachelor of Arts degree in Psychology from Lee University, as well as a Master of Arts in Teaching from Lee.

 In 2015 the Lady Flames finished 36-19 and 18-11 in the Gulf South Conference.
 Lee won the NCCAA Mid-East Region Tournament and finished third at the NCCAA World Series.
 For the third straight year Russell coached the national player of the year as Kaylie Drew won the honor (NCCAA) after smashing 18 home runs for the Lady Flames.